 What Happens if a Named Beneficiary Predeceases the POD Account Owner?

 If a beneficiary named by the POD account owner predeceases the owner, then the money remaining in the account will be paid equally to the surviving beneficiaries.
-For example, if the owner names four beneficiaries and one of the named beneficiaries predeceases the owner and the owner doesn't make any changes to the account beneficiary designation, then the money remaining in the account when the owner dies will be paid equally to the three surviving beneficiaries.
+For example, if the owner names four beneficiaries and one of the named beneficiaries predeceases the owner and the owner does not make any changes to the account beneficiary designation, then the money remaining in the account when the owner dies will be paid equally to the three surviving beneficiaries.
 But what will happen if the owner only names one beneficiary and he or she predeceases the account owner and the owner never changes the beneficiary designation?
-Then the money remaining in the POD account will become a part of the account owner's probate estate.
+Then the money remaining in the POD account will become a part of the account owner's probate assets.